sachin-panayil/automated-codejson-generator/README.md

 **dateLastModified**: This uses your repository's last update timestamp, reflecting the most recent changes.
 No configuration needed.

-**dateMetaDataLastUpdated**: The generator sets this to the current timestamp each time it runs, providing a record of when the metadata was last refreshed.
+**dateMetadataLastUpdated**: The generator sets this to the current timestamp each time it runs, providing a record of when the metadata was last refreshed.
 No configuration needed.

 **feedbackMechanism**: The repository's issues URL in the format of {repositoryURL}/issues.
 If you already have a code.json file with existing feedback mechanisms, the generator preserves those values.
 No configuration needed.